 Be aware that the Department for Work and Pensions will look at the whole award and they can take away the rate of PIP you have already been granted.

-Before you do anything, make sure that you satisfy the conditions for the new component or the higher rate (see the supplementary guidance on the PIP assessment (PDF, 108KB) for details).
+Before you do anything, make sure that you meet the conditions for the new component or the higher rate (see the supplementary guidance on the PIP assessment (PDF, 103KB) for details).

 You need to have satisfied the conditions for the new component or the higher rate for at least 3 months before your award can be increased.

 If you're in any doubt about whether you meet these conditions, contact the Parkinson's UK helpline 0808 800 0303